Am-BOUK/SafetyNetAlert/SafetyNetAlerts/README.md

 ###Running App

-JSON file is present under the resources folder in the code base.
+* JSON file is present under the resources folder in the code base.

-Finally, you will be ready to import the code into an IDE of your choice and run the App.java to launch the application.
+* To have the jar file in the target folder :
+	-mvn clean package

+* launch the application with the java -jar "path to the .jar" command -java -jar "path to the .jar"

 ###Testing